Mike Shaffer

 Many of the latest works in this series especially those not built of linear objects, are intended to relate by way of their names and configurations to monuments and memorials.
 The polychromed work, for example, (upper right) is dedicated to underprivileged children around the world.

-been completed since 1990.
+Over thirty large-scale projects have been completed since 1990.

 Hyattstown Mill Arts Project, Hyattstown, MD, 2004